FINANCIAL AID RATE82%

 |Percent of Students||Average Amount|

-To help students and alumni, San Bernardino Valley College may provide student services like:
+To help students and recent graduates, San Bernardino Valley College may provide student services like those listed below:

 - Remedial instructional courses